 Next time you invoke EZDetach, it remembers the options you used previously.
 So if you are saving with the same settings, you can simply click Save Now.

-AutoSave (new in EZDetach 6.0) allows you to map Outlook folders to file system folders.
-Such that whenever a message is moved or copied to a particular Outlook folder, it is automatically saved to the corresponding file system folder.
+EZDetach allows you to map Outlook folders to file system folders, such that whenever a message is moved or copied to a particular Outlook folder, its attachments are automatically saved to the corresponding file system folder.

 If you have folders for your projects or clients in both Outlook and file system (local hard drive or a shared drive on a file server), you can easily keep their attachments in sync.